Zarynn Min

-Zarynn Min (occasionally Zaryn Min; born Noraszarinawati binti Tumin; 7 December 1980) is a Malaysian actress.
+Noraszarinawati binti Tumin (born 7 December 1980), known professionally as Zarynn Min is a Malaysian actress.

 Early career

 Min graduated in Broadcasting from Akademi TV3 and Business Studies from Stamford College.
 Her first TV appearance was in Rafflesia as Hidayah for RTM (awarded Best TV Series, Anugerah Skrin 2006).
 Since then, she has acted in numerous TV series and tele-movies including Salam Terakhir, alongside Malaysian award-winning and popular actor, Dato’ Rosyam Nor.
 She debuted in Anak Mami: The Movie, followed by Dunia Baru: The Movie, Jin and Suamiku Mr. Perfect 10.

 In 2010, Min appeared as a leading actress in Aalia (68 episodes for Astro Prima) as well as her first psychological thriller telefilm Gila.

 Additional credit, she holds a Black Belt First Dan from Malaysia International Tae Kwon Do Federation at the age of 12 : has won a Silver and two Gold Medals throughout her active years.